In every neighborhood, there’s always that one neighbor…

 Grant Gillard wrote “Wax moths keep us from becoming lazy.
 Conversely, they make us pay dearly for our procrastination.
 They wake us up from lethargy and reinforce our resolve how we have to be better beekeepers and more efficient managers of our resources”.

 That helps to put things into perspective.
-Basically, wax moths are only likely to become a problem if we let them.
+Basically, wax moths are only likely to become a problem in our beehives if we let them.

-Wax moths in beehives can be caused in the following ways:
+Wax moths in a beehive can be caused in the following ways:

 - A dead or dying colony